MaraJade/seniorproject/tools/readme.md

   * python manage.py migrate
   * python manage.py runserver

-You should now have a copy running localy on port 8000.
+You should now have a copy running locally on port 8000.

 For more information on how the application is built you need to understand Django.
 A great starting point is the [Django